franout/CTH_HPC/report/report_f.md

 **Command line arguments**
   It is possible to pass arguments to a program via command line.
-If intended, these additional inputs allow the user to change parameters or program behaviour.
+If intended, these additional inputs allow the user to change the program behaviour.
   POSIX library contains an easy way to implement the parsing of command line arguments.

 **Locality**